-According to the National Retail Federation, seven in ten Americans now celebrate Halloween.
-Total spending on the holiday is in the BILLIONS of dollars.
-Foods that are often associated with it include Bonfire toffee (Great Britain), candy and toffee apples (Great Britain, Ireland), caramel apples and candy corn, candy shaped like skulls, bats, and so on, pumpkin (a Halloween tradition) and roasted sweet corn.
+According to the National Retail Federation, seven in ten Americans (who live in a country that still marginally believes in the Bible) now celebrate Halloween.
+Total spending on the holiday is in the billions of dollars.
+Foods that are often associated with it include Bonfire toffee (Great Britain), candy and toffee apples (Great Britain, Ireland), caramel apples and candy corn, candy shaped like skulls, bats, and so on, as well as pumpkins (a Halloween tradition).

-Why do MANY who profess to believe in the Bible and state that they consider themselves Christians, celebrate this holiday?
-The simple answer is to THEM (not God) it does not make any difference.
-They will say they see no harm in cavorting about dressed like a devil or a skeleton.
+Why do many who profess to believe in the Bible celebrate Halloween?
+The simple answer is to them (not God) it does not make any difference.
+They see no harm in cavorting about dressed like a devil or a skeleton.
 They enjoy giving out candy to children and having 'fun' at parties.
-Adults like it because the holiday has far less expectations and responsibilities than other celebrations (e.g. Christmas, Easter, etc.).
+Adults like Halloween because the holiday has far less expectations than other celebrations (e.g. Christmas, Easter).
 They also do not see anything ultimately wrong with having their children have "harmless holiday fun."

-God has made in plain regarding what he thinks about the world's holidays, especially those that might be "borrowed" to worship him!
+The Bible makes it plain regarding what God thinks about the world's holidays, especially those like Halloween.

-29 When he (God) destroys the nations in the land where you will live, 30 don't follow their example in worshiping their gods.
+When he (God) destroys the nations in the land where you will live, don't follow their example in worshiping their gods.
 Do not ask, ‘How do these nations worship their gods?' and then go and worship as they do!
-31 You must not insult the Lord your God like that!
-These nations have done HORRIBLE things that he hates, all in the name of their religion (Deuteronomy 12:29 - 31, see also Deuteronomy 18:11 - 12)
+You must not insult the Lord your God like that!
+These nations have done horrible things that he hates . . .
+(Deuteronomy 12:29 - 31, see also Deuteronomy 18:11 - 12)

 Halloween is an entirely pagan celebration with no basis in Scripture.
 God reminds us, through the Apostle John, not to gravitate toward such worldly holidays (1John 2:15).

-Simply put, Halloween and its symbols originated not in Holy Writ but with people deceived by the devil to worship FALSE (pagan) gods.
-No true believer in the Eternal should be involved in the holiday, with its celebration of pain, suffering, and death - not to mention its worship (at times cleverly disguised) of his adversary.
-For all its trappings and 'fun' Scripture condemns the holiday and it should be avoided.
+Simply put, Halloween and its symbols originated not in Holy Writ but with people deceived by the devil to worship false (pagan) gods.
+No true believer in the Eternal should be involved in the holiday with its celebration of pain, suffering, and death.
+For all its trappings and 'fun,' the Bible condemns the holiday and it should be avoided.